Skip to content

 Run your game and you should now see your ghosts bouncing furiously around the screen.

-Muncher and ghost collisions
+Step 9: Muncher and ghost collisions

 At present, when a ghost collides with Muncher, nothing happens.
 What we want is for the collision to result in Muncher losing a life.
 Once a life is lost, we want a short pause, then all of the actors to return to their starting positions, another short pause and then the game to start again.
-The pauses will be controlled by chaining some function calls using the Pygame clock class.
+The pauses will be controlled by chaining some function calls using the PyGame clock class.
 When all lives are lost, the game will exit().

 def unpause():